kotekan/kotekan/docs/sphinx/dev/dev_consumer_stage_tutorial.rst

 To let the compiler know about the stage, add it to lib/stages/CMakeLists.txt.

-The compiling instructions can then be found here: http://lwlab.dunlap.utoronto.ca/kotekan/compiling/general.html.
+The compiling instructions can then be found at :ref:`Compiling Kotekan <compiling>` .